M1chol/SpaceGame/doc/general.md

 Bastian Schiffthaler for creating cool logging utility (https://github.com/bschiffthaler/BSlogger)

 ## Installing
-For windows simply __Use provided binary__ you can find latest exe file in releases
+For windows simply __go to newest realese__ you can then download installer or zip folder containg exe.

 __Build from source__
 Windows dependencies